 It means we are deliberately developmental - seeking to unlock and activate human potential within and outside of our organizations.
 It means we move labor from a line item expense on the income statement, something to be reduced in service of shareholder profit, to an asset on our balance sheets, something to be invested in, cultivated and treasured.
 It means we give as much attention to burying our dead as we do celebrating new life, by bringing care to each phase of the employee lifecycle, from new hire to leader to alumni.

 It means we stop our paternalistic approach to people, where we view them as selfish actors that need to be reformed, conformed, and motivated with compliance, incentives and punishments.
-It means we move from an ethos of “culture fit” towards celebrating our uniqueness as a “culture add”.
+It means we move from a talent ethos of “culture fit” towards celebrating our uniqueness as a “culture add”.
 It means we adopt an ethos of empowerment and connection, bringing people together to learn about themselves and each other in a safe and effective way.
 It means we end our reliance on one-time compliance trainings, and begin ongoing social learning experiences, of learning and authentic connection as part of the normal course of business.
 It means we stop our extractive and oppressive business models and practices and look to regenerative, cradle-to-cradle approaches to meet customer needs.

 This might sound nice and all, but if you tell your boss or board you’re doing this, they’ll fire you on the spot.
 People will laugh at you and your name will be Mudd.
 At least some part of you is thinking that.
-Luckily, you have more than history and bison on your side.
+Luckily, you have more than the people, history and bison on your side.
 You also have the numbers.

-There is a solid business case for activating a bison-shaped culture, beginning with purpose and belonging.
+There is a solid business case for activating a culture, beginning with purpose and belonging.
 You can expect to realize more than $20k per person per year in additional productivity and an additional 7.4 months in average tenure (BetterUp, 2018, 2019).
 Given that the average tenure of an employee is about 4 years, that’s an expected gain of $80k+ per employee.
 Let’s say you get each of your employees a purpose and leadership coach at $6k a year - that’s a 3.3x return.
 Let’s say you activate purpose and belonging with small, diverse peer learning groups at $500 a year - that’s a 40x return.

 How many investments can you make that yield that kind of return?
 Economic productivity and tenure aren’t the only priorities you’ll impact by activating purpose and belonging.
 If you decide to take this path it will improve matters with all your key stakeholders - your investors, customers, employees.